 - Scarlet fever: One of the symptoms of this bacterial infection is the appearance of red bumps on the tongue.

 - Traumatic fibroma: This is a smooth, pink growth on the tongue.
-It is caused by chronic irritation and may need to be surgically removed.
+It is caused by chronic irritation, and surgical removal may be necessary.

 - Lymphoepithelial cysts: These are soft yellow cysts that may appear under the tongue.
 They are normally harmless, and their cause is unknown.

-Lie bumps are not usually a cause for concern and tend to go away on their own after 2 or 3 days.
+Lie bumps are common and not usually a cause for concern.
+They tend to go away on their own after 1–2 days.

-A person should speak to a doctor if the bumps on the tongue do not go away after a week, frequently recur, bleed when touched, or are very painful.
+A person should speak with a doctor if the bumps on the tongue do not go away after a week, frequently recur, bleed when touched, or are very painful.

 A doctor can help determine the cause of the bumps, most of which are not harmful.
 If the cause is an underlying medical condition, a doctor can help a person access the right treatment.